hocman2/lua-in-browser/README.md

 Emscripten automatically implements WASI for both browser and Node environements, making it a convenient choice at that stage of the project.

 - Run the `build.sh` script
-- This will generate the lua-module.wasm file and the JS glue code.
+- This will generate the `lua-module.wasm` file and the JS glue code.
 They will automatically be moved to the `node-pkg/` folder inside `src` and `dist`

+Making the `lua-module.wasm` file fetchable can be tricky depending on your environment, for now there is no universal way to use the node package in an actual project.
+I personnally had to use the `pnpm link` feature in my Vite/Svelte environment instead of the traditional monorepo approach.

 ## How to use
 Check out the `node-pkg/src/lua-interface.ts` file.